 Your staff—everyone who answers the phone—must recognize that these callers have a skeptical mindset.
 Unlike the usual office call or referred patient, they have questions, want reassurance, and need validation before making a first appointment.

 Preparation and training in how to immediately recognize and properly handle these calls will protect your external advertising investment and produce conversions to new patient appointments.
 Understand that they need to be greeted as a welcome new visitor, and the first-impression conversation needs to be reassuring and inviting.
 Your staff needs to know exactly what has been advertised so they can understand and support the caller's expectations.
 Additional time may be needed to answer questions and build rapport, and importantly, to secure the first appointment.

 For more on this topic, and practical “how-to” advice, read: 5 Steps to Increased Revenue When the Phone Rings, and watch for more articles in this continuing series.

-You’ll find our Deadly Sins Infographic here.
-And click through via this link to download our free White Paper: How to Avoid the 7 Deadly Sins of Healthcare Marketing.
+Click through via this link to download our free White Paper: How to Avoid the 7 Deadly Sins of Healthcare Marketing.

 See how Healthcare Success transforms doctor marketing by generating exposure and increasing qualified leads!